The Gambling Law Review: Switzerland

 Advertising messages are considered misleading in particular if they give distorting information about the chances of winning or possible winnings, or convey the impression that:

-e increased participation in gambling is an appropriate means to compensate losses already incurred.6
+- increased participation in gambling is an appropriate means to compensate losses already incurred.21

 The Gaming Ordinance further describes obtrusive advertisement by giving the following examples in particular:

-d advertising by means of push messages based on the electronic localisation of a mobile device of the player or other forms of personally addressed advertising via electronic channels based on such localisation.7
+- advertising by means of push messages based on the electronic localisation of a mobile device of the player or other forms of personally addressed advertising via electronic channels based on such localisation.22

 The year in review

-In the course of the first two years of the Gaming Act being in place, the cantons have adopted revised cantonal gaming laws in order to implement the federal framework.
-These cantonal laws have significant relevance, for instance, to categories of minor games and small poker tournaments.
+In the course of the first three years of the Gaming Act being in place, the cantons have adopted revised cantonal gaming laws in order to implement the federal framework.
+These cantonal laws have significant relevance, for instance, to categories of small-scale games and small poker tournaments.

 It is safe to say that the regulated casino, poker and skill gaming markets are far from being saturated.
-At the time of writing, eight casinos had gone live with their online offers.
-Given the high commercial value of the Swiss gaming market and the interest so far evidenced by international B2Bs and B2Cs, requests by applicants for additional as well as enlarged casino gaming offers are very likely.
+At the time of writing, 11 casinos had received the extension of their licence to go live with their online games.
+Given the high commercial value of the Swiss gaming market and the interest so far evidenced by international B2Bs and B2Cs, the opportunities in a market with only few licensed offers are substantial.

 Similarly, the market potential can accommodate additional online poker offers, notably since the regulation allows for shared liquidity, and it has been reported that applications are pending with the regulator.